oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/0-introduction/0-introduction.md

 Welcome to LiveLabs and creating workshops to give practical hands on experiences for Oracle Products and technologies.
 This is the place to demonstrate use cases and allow users to explore and gain valuable knowledge with Oracle Cloud, Applications and Database.

 This workshop is to help walk you through the process of creating your own workshop.
 It will walk you through all of the steps, processes even how to do quality checks to build a successful workshop.
-This workshop will also explain the workflow using Workshopshop Management System (WMS), from development to publishing.
+This workshop will also explain the workflow using Workshop Management System (WMS), from development to publishing.

 LiveLabs Overview
 [](youtube:lHriX403Oz4)